-If you are scratching your head trying to make sense of all the technical stuff we write about and the myriad of options available to you when setting up a bow, this article is for you.
-I’m going to try to make the process as clear and easy to understand as I can.
+If you are scratching your head trying to make sense of all the technical stuff we write about and the myriad of options available to you when just starting your journey into archery and bowhunting, this article is for you.

 HUNTING BOW OPTIONS